jo7ueb/py-wallet-toolbox/test-analysis/ai_test_comparison_report.md

 ---

-## Test 30: multiple pending requests for the same resource should trigger only one onXxxRequested callback **FAIL**
+## Test 30: multiple pending requests for the same resource should trigger only one onXxxRequested callback **PASS**

 ### TypeScript Test: wallet-toolbox/src/__tests/WalletPermissionsManager.callbacks.test.ts